whitfieldsdad/json-kit/README.md

 }
 ```

-You can also save the generated JSON Schema to a file:
+You can save the output to a file using shell redirection or the `--output-file/-o` option:

 ```bash
 # Option #1: shell redirection